Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Introduction

-\section{\SW{ Introduction }{ }}
+\section{Introduction}

+Visual robot self-localization is a fundamental problem in visual robot navigation and has been studied across various problem settings, including monocular and sequential localization.
+However, many existing studies focus primarily on single-robot scenarios, with limited exploration into general settings involving diverse robots connected through wireless networks with constrained communication capacities, such as open-world distributed robot systems.
+In particular, issues related to the transfer and sharing of key knowledge, such as visual descriptions and visual vocabulary, between robots have been largely neglected.

 Image sequence-based self-localization has received considerable attention as a highly compressive and discriminative approach to long-term visual place recognition (VPR) across domains (e.g., weather, time of day, and season).
-Highly-compressive scene representation is essential for robots to perform long-term and huge-numbers of VPR tasks in virtual-tranining and real-deploy environments.
-Given a long-term image sequence $I_1^{map}, \cdots, I_T^{map}$ covering the robot workspace in a past domain (``map"), the sequence -based self-localization aims to determine the most matched sub-sequence for a short-term query sequence $I_{t_1}^{query}, \cdots, I_{t_N}^{query}$ $(|t_{N}-t_{1}|\ll T)$ in a new unseen domain \cite{cs1}.
-An advantage of this sequence -based self-localization approach is a good balance between the discriminative power and compactness.
-Even in highly compressive applications (e.g., 4-bit image descriptor \cite{yan2019global}) where typical single-view self-localization approaches suffer, the sequence -based self-localization approach may maintain high performance owing to the multi-view information fusion.
-Moreover, such a map can be flexibly reorganized into a local map $I_a, \cdots, I_b$ with arbitrary start $a$ and goal $b$ viewpoints ($|b-a|<T$), which enables an efficient reuse of storage in applications such as multi-robot multi-session knowledge sharing \cite{sharing}.
+Highly-compressive scene representation is essential for robots to perform long-term and large-scale VPR tasks in virtual training and real deployment environments.
+Given a long-term image sequence $I_1^{map}, \cdots, I_T^{map}$ covering the robot workspace in a past domain ("map"), the sequence-based self-localization aims to determine the most matched sub-sequence for a short-term query sequence $I_{t_1}^{query}, \cdots, I_{t_N}^{query}$ $(|t_{N}-t_{1}|\ll T)$ in a new unseen domain \cite{cs1}.
+An advantage of this sequence-based self-localization approach is its good balance between discriminative power and compactness.
+Even in highly compressive applications (e.g., 4-bit image descriptor \cite{yan2019global}) where typical single-view self-localization approaches struggle, the sequence-based self-localization approach may maintain high performance due to multi-view information fusion.
+Moreover, such a map can be flexibly reorganized into a local map $I_a, \cdots, I_b$ with arbitrary start $a$ and goal $b$ viewpoints ($|b-a|<T$), enabling efficient reuse of storage in applications such as multi-robot multi-session knowledge sharing \cite{sharing}.